-- (a) The Regional Council and Territorial Authorities^ must have particular regard to: - (i) the benefits of the use and development of renewable energy^ resources including: - (A) contributing to reduction in greenhouse gases, - (B) reduced dependency on imported energy sources,
+- (a) The Regional Council and Territorial Authorities[^] must have particular regard to: - the benefits of the use and development of renewable energy[^] resources including: - (A) contributing to reduction in greenhouse gases, - (B) reduced dependency on imported energy sources,

-- (C) reduced exposure to fossil fuel price volatility, and - (D) security of supply for current and future generations, - (ii) the Region's potential for the use and development of renewable energy^\ resources, and - (iii) the need for renewable energy^ activities to locate where the renewable energy^ resource is located, and - (iv) the benefits of enabling the increased generation capacity and efficiency of existing renewable electricity generation facilities, and - (v) the logistical or technical practicalities associated with developing, upgrading, operating or maintaining an established renewable electricity generation activity. - (b) The Regional Council and Territorial Authorities^ must generally not restrict the use of small domestic-scale renewable energy^ production for individual domestic use.
+- (C) reduced exposure to fossil fuel price volatility, and - (D) security of supply for current and future generations, - (i) the Region"s potential for the use and development of renewable energy^ resources, and - (ii) the need for renewable energy[^] activities to locate where the renewable energy[^] resource is located, and - (iii) the benefits of enabling the increased generation capacity and efficiency of existing renewable electricity generation facilities, and - (iv) the logistical or technical practicalities associated with developing, upgrading, operating or maintaining an established renewable electricity generation activity4. - (a) The Regional Council and Territorial Authorities[^] must generally not restrict the use of small domestic-scale renewable energy[^] production for individual domestic use.